Vladimir-csp/xdg-terminal-exec/README.md

 Stock desktop entry for terminal emulator may be used.
 Command execution argument defaults to `-e`.
 Key `X-ExecArg=` can be used to override it (or omit by explicitly setting empty) if terminal emulator uses a different argument.

+Whether launched terminal process waits for command to finish or exits immediately (i.e. after sending IPC request to a master process) is not defined by the this spec.
+Selected terminal emulator with requested arguments is executed as is.
+Some IPC-using terminals provide separate entries or [actions](https://specifications.freedesktop.org/desktop-entry-spec/latest/ar01s11.html) for launching separate processes without IPC.

+Specific action can be selected by appending colon-delimited action ID to entry ID in `xdg-terminals.list` config (`entry-id.desktop:action-id`).

 ## Syntax